 San Diego DUI with Injury Attorney

 In California, there is a vast difference in being charged with a simple DUI (driving under the influence) and being charged with a DUI causing injury.
-While both are quite serious, those convicted of a DUI causing injury face much harsher penalties.
+While both are serious, those convicted of a DUI causing injury face much harsher penalties.

 Proving DUIs Causing Injury in California